ghas-lab-templates/exercises/module-2.md

 #### Objective

-The objective of this Lab is to demonstrate and familiarize the participants with the Secret Scanning Push protection feature
+The purpose of this lab is to demonstrate and familiarize participants with the Secret Scanning Push Protection feature in GitHub.

 #### Steps
 1. Navigate to the `mona-gallery` repository in your GitHub Organization
-2. Continuing from Lab 2, where we already created a custom pattern to identify a custom secret and published the custom pattern which captured the `mona_value_abc124` secret
+2. Recall from Lab 2 that we created and published a custom pattern to capture the secret `mona_value_abc124`.
-3. In this exercies, we will now enable the Push protection feature at the repository level (push protection can also be enabled at the Enterprise and Organiation level) and then psecifically enable push protection for the newly created custom pattern
+3. Commit changes to the source code that include a string matching the custom pattern.
 4. Oncel, push protection is enabled for the custom pattern, we will then try to commit some changes in the source code by trying to commit a string which matches the custom pattern
-5. Since push protection is enabled for the repo, the commit will be blocked for the user trying to commit the code
+5. Because Push Protection is active for the repository, the commit will be blocked, preventing the secret from being pushed.

   <details>
     <summary> Animated Guide</summary>